Rev. Stephanie Escher,

 Sue is a lifelong church musician who played bells as a youth and began directing bell choirs in 1987.
 She has studied under a number of pioneering directors and composers, including Donald Allured and Dr. William Payne.
 Before joining the staff at Good Samaritan Sue directed bell choirs at Colonial Church of Edina and Nativity Lutheran Church in St Anthony.
 Sue and husband Randy live in Edina and have two sons, Chad, a banker living in Kansas City and Rob, a Navy Airman stationed at Port Whidbey Island, Washington.
 Randy is a Sales Manager for Land ‘O Frost Meats and Sue teaches Family & Consumer Sciences at Richfield Senior High School.

-Helen joined our Good Samaritan staff in the Fall of 2013.
+Richard joined our Good Samaritan staff in the Fall of 2019.

 Dan works mornings and afternoons.